James1989UNI/JamesRoskellBSC2023/README.md

  ## jamespersonalwebsite ##

-A Year long project after Graduating in May 2021 and on going development.
+A project after Graduating in May 2021 and on going development.

 ## This webpage is updated on an ongoing basis thank you # #